 save the object as a picture file.
 (Creating a chart object may seem peculiar

 but that is how Excel saves pictures, regardless of whether it actually contains

 Some trial and error testing is going to be required to find the best sizes

 to save the image files and to load them into the Footer Picture.
 The

-image quality appears to be better by saving the object as a picture close to
+image quality appears to be better by saving the object as a picture with a size

 and its display size adjusted using the percent value in cell P4.

 It is possible to put separate pictures in different sections of the header

 or footer - i.e Left, Center, Right.
 If these are being used to provide a